 On 03 May 2021, I obtained the Codex Wavetable Synth for free courtesy of Beat Magazin from Germany.
 My synth background is digital (think Roland D-50 or the Kawai K4) and, of course, analog (think the Roland Jupiter-8 or the Roland Juno-106) and wavetable synthesis is something I find quite intriguing.
 Of course, I know that Xfer Records Serum is considered to be the best but, having spent some time with Codex, I have to say that I am quite impressed.
 The fact that it is so easy to import samples in it makes it even more impressive.
 I love adding colour to my sound palette.

-Finally, on 18 May 2021, I purchased the Flow Motion FM Synth as I wanted to add modern FM synthesis to my palette.
+On 18 May 2021, I purchased the Flow Motion FM Synth as I wanted to add modern FM synthesis to my palette.
 I already had Dexed, the free DX7 emulator but I wanted something more for the 2020s.
 I also purchased the VU Meter as I am always keen on having good metering.
 And, as a result of these two purchases, I selected the three MDMX Distortion Modules for free and, as I already own Berzerk, I also get MultiMod Rack for free.

-I really want to understand.
+I really want to understand, learn and enjoy.